linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/IV - DCF Models (Chapters 13-16).md

 To value Coca-Cola in May 2011, we used a three-stage dividend discount model, partly because we expect the firm to maintain a growth rate higher than the economy for the next few years and partly because it has a history of paying substantial dividends.
 It has had a low debt ratio and has shown no indications that it plans to alter its approach to financing.

-In 2010, the company reported earnings per share of  $3.56 and paid out$ 1.88 per share in dividends.
+In 2010, the company reported earnings per share of  \$3.56 and paid out\$ 1.88 per share in dividends.
 To estimate the expected growth rate, we assumed that the firm would be able to generate 25\% as a return on equity on future investments, lower than its current return on equity but close to its marginal return on equity over the last few years.
 We also assumed that the firm would reinvest about 36.40\% of its earnings as dividends; while this is lower than the existing retention ratio of 47.19\%, it is consistent with the retention ratio that we estimated in Illustration 13.4, using the augmented dividends.

 Expected ROE for next 5 years  $= 25\%$